juspay/jrec/README.md

 ## Acknowledgement

-* The `Rec.Super` module is entirely based on the code from [superrecord](https://hackage.haskell.org/package/superrecord).
+* The `JRec.Internal` module is entirely based on the code from [superrecord](https://hackage.haskell.org/package/superrecord).